-- (a) In a county whose population is less than 100,000, the office of the county clerk must be open until 7 p.m. during the last 2 days on which a person may register to vote in person [.
-The] pursuant to subparagraph (2) of paragraph (a) of subsection 1, except that the office of the county clerk may close at 5 p.m. during this period if approved by the board of county commissioners. - (b) In a county whose population is 100,000 or more, the office of the county clerk must be open during the last 4 days on which a person may register to vote in person [,] pursuant to subparagraph (2) of paragraph (a) of subsection 1, according to the following schedule: - (1) On weekdays until 9 p.m.; and - (2) A minimum of 8 hours on Saturdays, Sundays and legal holidays. - [4.]
-5. Except for a special election held pursuant to chapter 306 or 350 of NRS: - (a) The county clerk of each county shall cause a notice signed by him or her to be published in a newspaper having a general circulation in the county indicating: - (1) The day and time that registration will be closed; and - (2) If the county clerk has designated a county facility pursuant to NRS 293.5035, the location of that facility. - → If no such newspaper is published in the county, the publication may be made in a newspaper of general circulation published in the nearest county in this State. - (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - [5.]
-6. The offices of the county clerk, a county facility designated pursuant to NRS 293.5035 and other ex officio registrars may remain open on the last Friday in October in each even-numbered year. - [6.]
-7. A county facility designated pursuant to NRS 293.5035 may be open during the periods described in this section for such hours of operation as the county clerk may determine, as set forth in subsection 3 of NRS 293.5035. - Sec.
-65. (Deleted by amendment.)

-Sec.
-66. NRS 293.563 is hereby amended to read as follows: 293.563 1.
-During the interval between the closing of registration and the election, the county clerk shall prepare for [each]:

-(a) Each polling place [a]:

-(1) A roster containing the registered voters eligible to vote at the polling place $\begin{bmatrix} \cdot \end{bmatrix}$ ; and
+- (2) A minimum of 8 hours on Saturdays, Sundays and legal holidays. - -4.]
+Except as otherwise provided in sections 5.1 to 9.8, inclusive, of this act, after the deadlines for the close of registration for a primary or general election set forth in subsection 1, no person may register to vote for the election. - 3.
+Except for a recall or special election held pursuant to chapter 306 or 350 of NRS: - (a) The county clerk of each county shall cause a notice signed by him or her to be published in a newspaper having a general circulation in the county indicating: - (1) The day and time that each method of registration for the election, as set forth in subsection 1, will be closed; and - (2) If the county clerk has designated a county facility pursuant to NRS 293.5035, the location of that facility. - → If no such newspaper is published in the county, the publication may be made in a newspaper of general circulation published in the nearest county in this State. - (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - [5.]
+4. The offices of the county clerk, a county facility designated pursuant to NRS 293.5035 and other ex officio registrars may remain open on the last Friday in October in each even-numbered year. - [6.]
+5. A county facility designated pursuant to NRS 293.5035 may be open during the periods described in this section for such hours of operation as the county clerk may determine, as set forth in subsection 3 of NRS 293.5035. - Sec.
+65. (Deleted by amendment.) - Sec.
+66. NRS 293.563 is hereby amended to read as follows: - 293.563 1.
+During the interval between the closing of registration and the election, the county clerk shall prepare for [each]: - (a) Each polling place [a]: - (1) A roster containing the registered voters eligible to vote at the polling place [-]; and - (2) A roster designated for electors who apply to register to vote or apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act; and - (b) Each polling place established pursuant to section 2 or 73 of this act a roster containing the registered voters eligible to vote in the county or city, respectively.

-- (2) A roster designated for electors who register to vote and apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act; and - (b) Each polling place established pursuant to section 2 or 73 of this act a roster containing the registered voters eligible to vote in the county or city, respectively. - 2.
-The [roster] rosters must be delivered or caused to be delivered by the county or city clerk to an election board officer of the proper polling place before the opening of the polls.
+- 2. The [roster] rosters must be delivered or caused to be delivered by the county or city clerk to an election board officer of the proper polling place before the opening of the polls. - Sec.
+67. (Deleted by amendment.)